-So if you have any old wood around that you could stick in the ground to serve as posts for a goat cabin, it will probably do.
-You’ll need to place a post at each corner of the cabin and then connect them with another piece of wood at the top and the bottom to ensure the structure is sturdy.
+If you have any old wood around that you could stick in the ground to serve as posts for a goat cabin, it will probably do.
+You’ll place a post at each corner of the cabin and then connect them with another piece of wood at the top and the bottom to ensure the structure is sturdy.

-Then you’ll need to cover the walls with slabs.
+Then you cover the walls with slabs.
 This works as siding.
 It helps the stability of the structure while also providing wind protection too.

 4. Add the Roof

 My husband had an old roof that he got from one of our neighbors.
 The neighbor tore down an old building and wanted the roof gone.